 The transport network in the city is also wide and efficient.
 Seville is one of the few Spanish cities that counts with a metro network.
 A single ride (billete sencillo) costs from 1.35 euro, and the price will depend on the areas of the city you will be travelling to.

 In terms of accommodation, The capital of Andalusia is considerably cheaper than Barcelona or Madrid.
 Prices vary depending on the season, and winter months are the cheapest.

 Best Time to Visit Seville

 Seville is a great city to visit and the temperature is rather pleasant during most of the year.
 Even if you come during winter you will still be able to enjoy Sevilla to the fullest.
 The average temperature for January is 11 C (52 F), and is considerably higher than most of Europe.

-Summer in the other hand, have some weeks in which Seville experience extremely high temperatures.
-If you want to skip the heat, try to avoid visiting Seville in the months of July and August.
+Summer in the other hand, have some weeks in which the cityexperience extremely high temperatures.
+If you want to skip the heat, try to avoid visiting the Spanish countryside in the months of July and August.

 Other Resources for Traveling in Spain

 If you are traveling in Spain you may probably find some of our other guides to the country useful.
 Check the best places to stay in Madrid or where to stay in Valencia.
 You can also check how to get from Madrid to Valencia and the cost of living in Madrid.

 Are you coming to Spain or currently in the country?
 Leave your thoughts and questions in the comment box below.